Date(s): Tuesday, December 1, 2020

 15:00 – 16:00, Oslo, Norway time zone

-During this Engage with Ideas event participants had a chance to engaged with five scholars from Stanford University’s Graduate School of Education: Shelley Goldman, Annie Camey Kuo, Rose K. Pozos and Melissa Mesinas.
-The online event was attended well over 50 participants spanning the globe.
+During this Engage with Ideas event participants had a chance to engage with five scholars from Stanford University’s Graduate School of Education: Shelley Goldman, Annie Camey Kuo, Rose K. Pozos and Melissa Mesinas.
+The online event was attended by well over 50 participants spanning the globe.
 To widen the accessibility the event was broadcasted on the UDD YouTube TV Channel.

 Liv Merete Nielsen kicked off the session by introducing the Design Literacy International Network’s purpose.
 Then, Alejandra Amenabar, Dean of the Facultad de Diseño at the Universidad del Desarrollo, outlined the importance of the Design Literacy International Network’s goals in the context of Chile.
 This was followed by Úrsula Bravo, who introduced the idea behind the Engage with Ideas and introduce the event’s speakers.
 The presentation, which was moderated by Erik Bohemia, generated plenty of discussion around issues of how to conceptualise various generic elements which make up the Design Thinking and how these elements are organised by the facilitators.
 The Design Literacy International Network will aim to explore these and other concepts in the futures events.
-The video’s postproduction of was done by Malin Tønder and simulations translation from English to Spanish was done by Jazmín Silva and Laura Erazo.
+The video’s postproduction was done by Malin Tønder and simultaneous translation from English to Spanish was done by Jazmín Silva and Laura Erazo.

 Shelley Goldman, Annie Camey Kuo, Rose K. Pozos, Melissa Mesinas, and Kimiko E. Lange have discuss their research article published in the special issue of Revista Chilena de Diseño, RChD: creación y pensamiento special issue Vol. 5 Núm.
 8 (2020) on the theme of Design Literacy for All.